eohara-ie/activities-analysis/README.md

 Next, retrieve the filepath of your activity data file(should have a .tcx file extension).
 Please see [this link](https://help.fitbit.com/articles/en_US/Help_article/1133.htm#) for information on how to export your activity data from Fitbit.

-If on Windows, make sure any back-slashes are escaped with an extra `\` like below:
+If on Windows, make sure any back-slashes are escaped with an extra `\` like in the below example:
 ```
 "C:\Users\eogha\kx\fitbit_files\34561252610.tcx" <-- Before
 "C:\\Users\\eogha\\kx\\fitbit_files\\34561252610.tcx" <-- After